ARC Raiders Renegade Guide: Best Upgrades & Attachments

 • Stable Stock 3 (Blue): Creates a massive improvement in shot grouping and follow-up accuracy

-• Stable Stock 2 (Green): Significantly worse than Stable Stock 3; testing showed shots spreading dramatically wider and nearly missing targets at 15 meters
+• Stable Stock 2 (Green): Much worse than Stable Stock 3; testing showed shots spreading wide and nearly missing targets at 15 meters

-• The upgrade from Stable Stock 2 to Stable Stock 3 produces one of the largest single-attachment improvements possible for this weapon
+• The upgrade from Stable Stock 2 to Stable Stock 3 is one of the largest single-attachment improvements you can make on this weapon

 Critical Note